Dental Implant Recovery

 Serving Kansas City, MO, Matthew A. Turner DDS, PC prioritizes patient education and wants you to understand what healing will entail.

-Placing Dental Implants in Three Stages
+Dental Implants Are Placed in Three Stages

 Understanding Dental Implant Surgery